NCCUCS-PLSM/NCCU-BFT-for-Go-Ethereum/README.md

 We use Round-Robin to change proposer in each round.

 ### Optimization:
-In Step 3 and Step 4, if the validator got a **Quorum**, it can proceed immediately.
+In Step 3 and Step 4, if the validator gets a **Quorum**, it can proceed immediately.

 ### Constants
   - NumberOfValidators: Number of validators in the network.